Jessica González-Rojas: New York State Assembly

 In 2019, González-Rojas announced she was running in the 2020 Democratic primary for the 34th district of the New York State Assembly, held by Michael DenDekker, and covering parts of Jackson Heights, Woodside, Corona and East Elmhurst, all within Queens, New York.
 Her campaign was endorsed by U.S. Senator Bernie Sanders.
-She won the June primary and the November election.
+The COVID-19 pandemic caused her campaign to switch to virtual campaigning and mutual aid work.
+She won the June primary and the November election, becoming the first Latina to represent the district.
 She was re-elected in November 2024, running on the Democratic Party and Working Family Party lines.

 González-Rojas is a member of the Democratic Socialists of America (DSA).
 In the 2021 New York City mayoral election, she was the first elected official to endorse Dianne Morales, a progressive nonprofit executive.

 In December 2024, González-Rojas' bill was signed into law by Governor Kathy Hochul mandating that all New York State agencies add Middle Eastern and North African categories on applications and surveys for self-identification.